 8 Things to Do This Spring Across North CarolinaSkip SicklerThe rhododendron at Grandfather Mountain bloom in late May and early JuneIf winter felt unusually harsh, spring’s arrival seems long overdue.
 Experience the season in North Carolina and you’ll find it was worth the wait.
 Here are eight ways to enjoy the sunnier days and warmer nights.Walk the Wildflower Trails North Carolina’s mountain wildflowers are nearly as famous as the fall foliage.
 Color unfolds from March to June with a sequence of trout lilies and violets, trillium and lady slippers, and azaleas, mountain laurel and rhododendron.
 Pick up well-known trails at Great Smoky Mountains National Park, the Blue Ridge Parkway, Grandfather Mountain and Chimney Rock.
 And east of the mountains, discover a surprising wealth of wildflowers at Raven Rock State Park in Lillington and the amazing Flower Hill Nature Preserve near Clayton.Get Lost in Gardens Every garden has a story, and North Carolina’s are epic.
 At Biltmore, which welcomes spring with Biltmore Blooms, George Vanderbilt, Frederick Law Olmsted and horticulturalist Chauncey Beadle created a dazzling array of formal and informal gardens.
-At Sarah P. Duke Gardens, marking the 75th anniversary of their dedication, dramatic plantings in world-class designs reach the height of beauty in spring.
+At Sarah P. Duke Gardens, for more than 75 years, dramatic plantings in world-class designs reach the height of beauty in spring.
 The gardens of Tryon Palace cover two-and-a-half centuries of history with marigolds and celosia representing the Colonial era.
-And for more intimate vignettes, tour private gardens during the North Carolina Azalea Festival April 9-13, Wilmington’s showcase of Southern pageantry at its finest.Root for the Home Team There’s nothing like baseball fresh from the farm, and North Carolina teams have helped cultivate an heirloom crop of players, including Derek Jeter, Chipper Jones and Miguel Cabrera.
-The Charlotte Knights begin a new era with the opening of BB&T Ballpark in the heart of the city.
-The team expects to see 600,000 fans between April 11 and Sept.
-16, when the Triple-A Championship Game closes the season.
-The Durham Bulls, host of the 2014 Triple-A All-Star Game, return to play in a ballpark fresh from a $19 million renovation.
+And for more intimate vignettes, tour private gardens during the North Carolina Azalea Festival April 8-12, Wilmington’s showcase of Southern pageantry at its finest.Root for the Home Team There’s nothing like baseball fresh from the farm, and North Carolina teams have helped cultivate an heirloom crop of players, including Derek Jeter, Chipper Jones and Miguel Cabrera.
+The Charlotte Knights led the league in home game attendance last season playing in their new BB&T Ballpark in the heart of the city.
+Nearly 700,000 fans turned out to the Uptown stadium last year, and the team expects strong attendance again this season, with a schedule that runs from April to September.
+The Durham Bulls are celebrating the 20th anniversary of their stadium all season with special promotions and the fans’ selection of the All-DBAP Team (best players from the last 20 years).
 And in Asheville, Hickory, Winston-Salem, Greensboro, Kannapolis and Zebulon, ballparks score with one-of-a-kind experiences.
 Bring a baseball for autographs.See Stars Under the Stars Come April, music lovers will have no trouble finding jams and performances under the sun and stars.
-Fans travel to Merlefest (April 24-27) from far and near to celebrate the late Doc Watson’s generous definition of traditional music.
-The four-day festival in Wilkesboro is one of the country’s largest and best-loved, and this year’s lineup includes Merle Haggard, Alan Jackson, Ricky Skaggs, Old Crow Medicine Show and Holly Williams.
-Music and craft beer come together in Huntersville for the North Carolina Brewers and Music Festival on May 10.
-Music also pairs well with barbecue, the main course at Winston-Salem’s inaugural Jammin’ Pig BBQ Music Festival (April 11-13), Lexington’s BBQ Capital Cook-Off (April 25-26), Goldsboro’s Pig in the Park (April 12), Edenton’s Hogfest (May 10) and Eden’s Ribfest (May) — all stellar experiences.Toast Craft Beer Throughout April, celebrate North Carolina Beer Month, which connects the dots on the brewery map and destinations where beer culture thrives.
-Travelers can cross from the mountains to the coast to find signature festivals (Hickory Hops on April 26, World Beer Festival Raleigh on April 5), collaboration beers and new releases, beer dinners (including wild game served with Big Boss brews), travel packages (Asheville, Brevard, Sylva and elsewhere) and one-of-a-kind experiences (Kinston Beer Weekend April 2-5, Taverns & Trolleys).
-With about 100 craft breweries, North Carolina is the state of Southern beer.Celebrate Bud Break The first sign of the wine to come is the swelling of the buds on the vine.
+Fans travel to Merlefest (April 23-26) from far and near to celebrate the late Doc Watson’s generous definition of traditional music.
+The four-day festival in Wilkesboro is one of the country’s largest and best-loved, and this year’s lineup includes Dwight Yoakam, The Avett Brothers, Bela Fleck and Abigail Washburn, Hot Rize, Lee Ann Womack and dozens more.
+Music and craft beer come together in Huntersville for the North Carolina Brewers and Music Festival on May 8 and 9.
+Music also pairs well with barbecue, the main course at Winston-Salem’s second annual Bib’s Camel City Cookoff (formerly Jammin’ Pig BBQ Music Festival) (April 10-11), Lexington’s BBQ Capital Cook-Off (April 24-25), Goldsboro’s Pig in the Park (April 11), Edenton’s Hogfest (May) and Eden’s Oink & Ale (May 30) — all stellar experiences.Toast Craft Beer Throughout April, celebrate North Carolina Beer Month, which connects the dots on the brewery map and destinations where beer culture thrives.
+Travelers can cross from the mountains to the coast to find signature festivals (World Beer Festival Raleigh on April 11, Hickory Hops on April 25), the momentum of second-year events (Brewers Olympics on April 4, Kinston’s Beer Weekend on April 17-18), collaboration beers and new releases, beer dinners, travel packages and one-of-a-kind experiences.
+With more than 100 craft breweries, North Carolina is the state of Southern beer.Celebrate Bud Break The first sign of the wine to come is the swelling of the buds on the vine.
 The sight itself inspires celebration, and vineyards across North Carolina’s expansive wine-growing region welcome visitors to see the vines awaken.
-The Budbreak Wine Festival on May 3 in Mount Airy features vineyards from within and beyond the Yadkin Valley wine region, and seasonal events return to Raffaldini, Childress, Zimmerman and other wineries.
-And spring 2014 will be remembered for the grand openings of JOLO Winery at Pilot Mountain and Jones vonDrehle Vineyards in Thurmond.Make a Big Splash By the end of April, coastal waters feel welcoming even to people without wetsuits, and stand-up paddleboards dot the surf and sounds along the 320-mile shoreline.
+The Budbreak Wine Festival on May 2 in Mount Airy features vineyards from within and beyond the Yadkin Valley wine region, and seasonal events return to Raffaldini, Childress, Zimmerman and other wineries.
+Meanwhile, newcomers JOLO Winery at Pilot Mountain and Jones vonDrehle Vineyards in Thurmond are approaching their one-year anniversaries.Make a Big Splash By the end of April, coastal waters feel welcoming even to people without wetsuits, and stand-up paddleboards dot the surf and sounds along the 320-mile shoreline.
 SUP attracts more first-time participants than any other outdoor sporting activity, and North Carolina makes an ideal destination for both novices and champions.
-The Carolina Cup April 23-27 at Wrightsville Beach has grown from local happening to international event.
+The Carolina Cup April 22-26 at Wrightsville Beach has grown from local happening to international event.
 And with plentiful lakes and rivers, the state has developed inland strongholds including Lake Norman, Charlotte (at the U.S. National Whitewater Center) and Asheville.Set Your Pace and Pedal If your two-wheeler has missed you all winter, make up for lost time this spring.
 Just choose your terrain — from a rugged mountain climb to an easy coastal route — and expect a scenic journey.
 Organized rides lay out possibilities, whether you participate or take the route on your own.
-Try the Burnsville Metric on April 26 or the Tour de Lure on April 5, which offers a gentler 23-mile ride if you’re not up for the hilly 71-miler.
-Explore Charlotte’s trails, paths and commuter routes at the Tour de Charlotte on March 22, which has options for competitors.
-Or make history on the coast with the inaugural Outer Banks Duathlon on April 19, featuring a 23-mile-ride through the Pea Island Wildlife Refuge with five-mile runs as bookends.
+Try the Burnsville Metric on April 25 or the Tour de Lure on April 4, which offers a gentler 23-mile ride if you’re not up for the hilly 71-miler.
+Explore Charlotte’s trails, paths and commuter routes at the Tour de Charlotte on March 28, which has options for competitors.
+Or hit the coast for the second annual Outer Banks Duathlon on May 2, featuring a 20-mile ride through the Pea Island Wildlife Refuge, which includes the historic Bodie Island Lighthouse and Oregon Inlet.